• Skip to primary navigation

 Social Security (SS), Supplemental Security Income (SSI), and Social Security Disability Benefits (SSDI) are three federal benefit programs that can provide income to Americans who aren't able to work.
 SS, SSI, and SDI are all are managed by the Social Security Administration.

 But how exactly do these programs work?
 And how do they play into your tax bill?
-In this article, we’ll look at each one and their impact on your paycheck.
+In this article, we’ll look at each one and their impact on your paycheck, taxes, and FAFSA.

 Table of Contents